TKleb/CloudInf-LinuxNetworking/5. Machine-In-The-Middle/README.md

 #### Interrupting Request And Sending Fake Response
 ---
-First you need to create a python script which takes the message if it request if its destination is the webserver and sends back a custom response (In this case a similar response to the one you would get from the server but you can enter whatever you want).
+First you need to create a python script which takes the message if its request-destination is the webserver and sends back a custom response (In this case a similar response to the one you would get from the server but you can enter whatever you want).

 ```python
 from mitmproxy import http